wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

    allowed_inbound_ipv6_cidr  = ["::/0"]
    ```

-   The variables defined here need to have been decided before the deployment because the `namespace` variable is a string that prefixes all resources created by Terraform.
+   Ensure to define variables in your `tvfars` file before you deploy because the `namespace` variable is a string that prefixes all resources created by Terraform.

    The combination of `subdomain` and `domain` will form the FQDN that W&B will be configured.
 In the example above, the W&B FQDN will be `wandb-aws.wandb.ml` and the DNS `zone_id` where the FQDN record will be created.